-Identify Personal Triggers
+Identify Your Triggers for Relapse

 A big part of maintaining sobriety after rehab or an outpatient treatment program requires you to be honest about the environment and the people around you.
 Identify the kind of environment, places, things, and situations) that may aggravate your thoughts and cravings associated with substance use.
 After noting the external triggers, you may want to identify your internal triggers or feelings, thoughts, and emotions related to substance use.